EXCLUSIVE NORTH AMERICA AUTHORIZED REPRESENTATIVE OF SHIMADZU HYPERVISION ULTRA HIGH-SPEED VIDEO CAMERAS

 3D Image Analysis Capability

-Synchronize and operate multiple HPV-X2 cameras simultaneously for calibration and control using Correlated Solutions VIC-Snap Remote app for mobile devices and the VIC-3D System.
+Synchronize and operate multiple HPV-X2 cameras simultaneously for calibration and control using MatchID 2D/3D & multi-camera DIC solutions for ultra high-speed imaging

 Synchronized Recording of Carbon Fiber Reinforced Plastic (CFRP) Breakage Tensile Test